 People are more important than things.
 Just run.

 Take time to discuss safe places that are very close to the school, such as a church, another school or even a fire station.
 Tell them a place they could run to in case the teacher does not, or cannot, help them – give them a destination they can visualize.

 Depending on the age of the child, you can explain that when they run, they can use any exit or window available to them to get away and explain to them what “EXIT” signs are.
 For instance, if they are in a school cafeteria, it would be ok to run through the kitchen to escape.

-The “resist” option in AlerT is for adults – telling a child to fight or counter an active shooter is not recommended.
+The “resist” option in AlerT is for adults – telling a child to fight an active shooter is not recommended.
 Their best option is to evade and escape.

 In our book Teddy is Ready, we explain that Teddy does not have super powers – neither does your child.
 Teddy is a hero because he chooses to be prepared and not scared.
 Help your child be a hero by talking with them about this incredibly important topic.